-Just before and during my vegan years especially, I was way underweight and unhealthy, even though I thought I was super healthy (I’m 5’8″ and weighed 108 pounds at that time; my size was a double zero).
+Just before and during my vegan years, especially, I was way underweight and unhealthy, even though I thought I was super healthy (I’m 5’8″ and weighed 108 pounds at that time; my size was a double zero).
 Mind you, I was also over-exercising and not consuming enough calories for everything I was doing.
 It got to the point where I even stopped having my period, which went on for over six months before I finally said something to my mom.
 I had to go on the pill to force my body to menstruate.
 Obviously, this didn’t actually solve the root cause.

-I ate everything low fat or fat free and sugar free, and mentally counted calories.
+I ate everything low-fat or fat-free and sugar-free, and mentally counted calories.
 I was addicted to carbs, specifically cereal, and craved it ALL THE TIME.
-My mom couldn’t keep enough cereal and soy milk in the house for my consumption and every time I’d go to the store with her, I’d stew forever in the cereal aisle trying to decide what to pick.
+My mom couldn’t keep enough cereal and soy milk in the house and every time I’d go to the store with her, I’d stew forever in the cereal aisle trying to decide what to pick.
 I was also addicted to dipping anything in natural peanut butter, even flakes of cereal.
 This bad habit often clogged me up, if you get my drift.
-Not only that, but peanut butter made my throat feel like it was closing up …but that was normal, right, because that’s how I always felt when I ate those foods?
+Not only that, but peanut butter made my throat feel restricted…but that was normal, right, because that’s how I always felt when I ate those foods?

 Fast forward a few years, and I ditched the vegan thing and stuck with just being a vegetarian.
-I started to focus more on natural, whole foods and ate a lot more beans, brown rice, quinoa, oats, etc., and luckily, I’ve always been a big fan of veggies and fruit.
-I was still working out a lot, but wasn’t as thin as I had been, and additionally, I became more interested in yoga.
+I started to focus more on natural, whole foods and ate a lot more beans, brown rice, quinoa, oats, etc. and luckily, I’ve always been a big fan of veggies and fruit.
+I was still working out a lot, but wasn’t as thin as I had been and additionally, became more interested in yoga.

 Anyway, that’s where I’ll stop for now.
 To read more about my story, check back tomorrow for part II!

 Looking forward to the rest.
 Amazing how we come to realize what foods we’re eating really cause our problems!